 Contact Us For Tooth Infection Treatment

 Individuals residing in South Florida who believe they might have a tooth abscess are urged to receive dental care as soon as possible.
-Dr. John Paul Gallardo, periodontist and founder of Gallardo Periodontics, Implant Dentistry and IV Sedation offers a wide range of treatments for patients with oral health issues.
+Dr. John Paul Gallardo, periodontist and founder of Gallardo Periodontics, Implant Dentistry, and IV Sedation, offers a wide range of treatments such as root canal treatment for patients with oral health issues.